wavemaker/docs/learn/react-native/skeleton-loader.md

 ### Skeleton Loader Styles

 You can use [CSS classes to customise](#customizing-skeleton-loader) the Skeleton Loader.
-It is necessary to use correct classes in the correct format.
 For example, the below code can be used to customize the skeleton of a button.

 In the CSS file add the below code in the given format.